corrode/corrode.github.io/content/blog/foundational-software/index.md

 ## The Issue With "Systems Programming"

-First off, do we really need another different term?
+First off, do we really need another term?
 After all, many people still think of Rust as a systems programming language first and foremost, so why can't we just stick to "systems programming"?

 I believe the framing is all wrong.
-From the outside, the term might establish that it is about "building systems," but systems programming is a term loaded with historical baggage that feels limiting and prohibitive.
+From the outside, "systems programming" might establish that it is about "building systems," but the term is loaded with historical baggage that feels limiting and prohibitive.
 It creates an artificial distinction between systems programming and "other types of programming."

 The mindset "We are not a systems programming company so we don't need Rust" is common, but limiting.